-A step-by-step and growing guide to the most complete ARM Cortex-M platform, using a free and powerful development environment based on Eclipse and GCC
+A step-by-step guide to the most complete ARM Cortex-M platform, using the official STM32Cube development environment

 - Introduction to Cortex-M and STM32 microcontrollers.

-- How to use STM32CubeMX to generate application skeleton, and how to import it inside the tool-chain.
+- How to use STM32CubeMX to generate application skeleton.

-- Introduction to OpenOCD and to the debugging of STM32 applications.
+- Introduction to the debugging of STM32 applications.

 - GPIO management.